StepheninSchool/Assignment-4-StepheninSchool/README.md

-# Emerging Tech - Final Assigment
+# Emerging Tech - Final Assignment

 This app, **Generic Note Taker (GNT)**, is a simple and intuitive note-taking application built with Vue 3 and Vite.
 It allows users to create, view, edit, and delete notes.
 The app features a responsive design, making it accessible on various devices.
 Notes are stored locally using IndexedDB, enabling offline functionality.
 Key features include:

 - **Add Notes**: Create new notes with a title and content.